-The Ninth Circuit has endorsed the definition of arbitrary detention contained in the Restatement § 702 cmt. h.
-The Restatement provides detention is arbitrary "if it is not pursuant to law; it may be arbitrary also if it is incompatible with the principles of justice or with the dignity of the human person."
-Alvarez-Machain, 2003 WL 21264256 at \14, quoting Martinez, 141 F.3d at 1384 (quoting the Restatement § 702 cmt. h).
+The Supreme Court cited with apparent approval the definition of arbitrary detention contained in the Restatement § 702.
+124 S.Ct. at 2768.
+The Restatement states that a "state violates international law if as a matter of state policy, it practices, encourages, or condones . . . prolonged arbitrary detention."
+Id. at 2766, quoting Restatement § 702.
+See Martinez, 141 F.3d at 1384 (quoting the Restatement § 702 cmt. h).
 The Restatement further provides that detention is arbitrary if "it is not accompanied by notice of charges; if the person detained is not given early opportunity to communicate with family or to consult counsel; or is not brought to trial within a reasonable time."
 Restatement at § 702 cmt. h.
 See also Mehinovic, 198 F. Supp.
 2d at 1349 (plaintiffs were detained without ever being advised of any charges, were not brought before any court or tried for any offense, and detentions were not made pursuant to any law); WIWA v.
-Royal Dutch Petroleum Co., 2002 WL 319887 at \7 (detention is arbitrary when person is detained without warrant or articulable suspicion, is not apprised of charges, and is not brought to trial).
+Royal Dutch Petroleum Co., 2002 WL 319887 at 7 (detention is arbitrary when person is detained without warrant or articulable suspicion, is not apprised of charges, and is not brought to trial).

-While the Ninth Circuit has held that a detention need not be "prolonged" in order to be arbitrary, Alvarez-Machain, 2003 WL 21264256 at \13, a number of courts have given substantial weight to the length of the detention in assessing its arbitrariness.
+In Sosa, the Court emphasized that to be actionable as a common law claim under the ATCA, the detention must be "prolonged;" "a single illegal detention of less than a day, followed by the transfer of custody to lawful authorities and a prompt arraignment is insufficient to state such a claim.
+124 S.Ct. at 2769.
+A number of lower courts have likewise given substantial weight to the length of the detention in assessing its arbitrariness.
 As Judge Jensen noted in Forti v.
 Suarez-Mason ("Forti I"), the international consensus is especially clear on the illegality of "prolonged" arbitrary detentions, noting that the Restatement makes express reference to "prolonged arbitrary detention."
 672 F. Supp.
 1531, 1541 (N.D.
 Cal.
 1987), see also Mehinovic v.
 Vockovic, 198 F. Supp.
 2d 1322 1349 (N.D.
 Ga.
 2002 and cases cited in Eastman Kodak Co. v.
 Kavlin, 978 F. Supp.
 1078, 1094 (S.D.
 Fla.
 1997).
 Logically, the fact that a detention is prolonged may determine whether the detention is "incompatible with the principles of justice or with the dignity of the human person" or whether the detainee was given a sufficiently "early opportunity to communicate with family or to consult counsel."
-Restatement § 702 cmt.h.
+Restatement § 702 cmt. h.
+Accordingly, under the Restatement as interpreted by Sosa and Martinez, the first step in the analysis is to determine whether the detention was prolonged.